apache/buildstream/CONTRIBUTING.rst

 Consistency of how we do things in the codebase is more important than the actual way in which things are done, always.

-Instead, if you like a certain python feature and think the BuildStream codebase, then propose your change on the `mailing list
+Instead, if you like a certain Python feature and think the BuildStream codebase should use it, then propose your change on the `mailing list
 <https://mail.gnome.org/mailman/listinfo/buildstream-list>`_.
 Chances
-are that we will reach agreement to use your preferred approach, and in that case, it will be important to apply the change unilaterally across the entire codebase, such that we continue to have a consistent code base.
+are that we will reach agreement to use your preferred approach, and in that case, it will be important to apply the change unilaterally across the entire codebase, such that we continue to have a consistent codebase.

 Avoid tail calling
 ~~~~~~~~~~~~~~~~~~
 With the exception of tail calling with simple functions from
-the standard python library, such as splitting and joining lines
+the standard Python library, such as splitting and joining lines
 of text and encoding/decoding text; always avoid tail calling.

 **Good**::